LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

           compatible with the ``EXEC_POL``. ``Seg`` is the iteration space object for ``RAJA::forall``.

-.. important:: The order and types of the local reduction variables in the
+.. important:: The order of the local reduction variables in the
-               kernel body lambda expression must match exactly with the corresponding ``RAJA::expt::Reduce`` arguments to the
+               kernel body lambda expression must be ``RAJA::expt::ValOp``s which match exactly in the underlying reduction data type, and RAJA operator, with the corresponding ``RAJA::expt::Reduce`` arguments
-               ``RAJA::forall`` to ensure that the correct result is obtained.
+               to the ``RAJA::forall`` to ensure that the correct result is obtained.

 RAJA::expt::ValLoc
 ..................